Churitoring/osu_Beatmap_Maker/README.md

 ## ETC.
 - NOT SUPPORT SLIDER(If osu mania, It is LONG NOTE.)
-- When opening 'osu' files, you can use the default Windows program, which is Notepad.
+- When opening '.osu' files, you can use the default Windows program, which is Notepad.
 - This program only supports Windows.
 - You want Change HitSound, Change sound.mp3.
 But, The name(sound.mp3) should remain the same.